-24-year-old Bethany Hamilton took the win at the 2014 Surf-n-Sea Pipeline professional contest at the Banzai Pipeline in Hawaii Friday.
+24-year-old Bethany Hamilton took the win at the 2014 Surf-n-Sea Pipeline professional contest at the Banzai Pipeline in Hawaii.

 Grind TV reports that Hamilton, who lost her arm at 13 from a shark attack, was able to beat out a surge of professional female surfers to take the lead.

-Hamilton defeated Moana Jones, who took second, as well as Sayuri Hashimoto and Pax McGill who took third and fourth respectively.
+Hamilton defeated Moana Jones, who took second, and Sayuri Hashimoto and Pax McGill who too third and fourth respectively.

-Hamilton's story became well known after her shark attack inspired the film Soul Surfer, with actress AnnaSophia Robb playing Hamilton.
+Hamilton’s story became well known after her shark attack inspired the film Soul Surfer, Annasophia Robb playing Hamilton.

 Hamilton expressed her excitement for the win on her Facebook page.

-Hamilton, along with Paralympian Mallory Weggemann, spoke to the Huffington Post about the documentary The Current which premiered on EPIX earlier this month.
+Hamilton, along with Paralympian Mallory Weggemann, spoke to Huffington Post about the documentary, The Current, which premiered on EPIX earlier this month.